-- 2.1 Planning permission is sought to erect a two storey rear extension and to convert the extended structure to form two one bedroom self-contained flats (Class C3), install balconies to side, with associated bin and bike stores. - 2.2 The proposed two storey extension would have a depth of some 10.7m, a width of some 5.4m and a height of some 7.6m to 7.8m due to the varying site levels.
-The extension has been designed with a dual pitched roof and is of a traditional design.
-A first floor balcony serving the lounge/diner/kitchen is proposed on the eastern elevation measuring some 3.8sqm.
-A Juliette balcony is proposed to the eastern elevation serving the bedrooms at ground and first floor. - 2.3 Cycle and refuse storage is provided to the rear/side accessed via the existing Tankerville Drive vehicle access serving the commercial properties fronting London Road. - 2.4 The proposed development would provide a one bedroom flat to the first floor measuring 42sqm and a one bedroom flat to the ground floor measuring 37.4sqm.
-Both units by reason of bedroom size (some 7.5sqm) constitute a single occupancy dwelling. - 2.5 The application follows a previous approval 19/00089/FUL to convert part of ground floor storage to rear (Class B8) and erect first floor rear extension to form one self-contained flat (Class C3) with balconies to side, alter elevations and layout parking space. - 2.6 There are a number of previous refusals for larger developments at the site as detailed in the planning history section of this report.
-Following prior approval in 2016 (16/02245/PA3COU), one ground floor studio flat has been implemented which changed the use of part of the ground floor shop (Class A1) to one self-contained flat.
-There is also an existing second floor flat within the main frontage building some 60sqm in internal floorspace. - 2.7 Separate application 19/01441/FUL seeks permission to erect a two storey rear extension to form a dwelling (Class C3) install balconies to side, alter elevations, layout garden space with associated bin and bike stores.
-That is pending consideration. - 2.8 Application 18/00903/FUL sought permission to convert part of ground floor storage to rear (Class B8) and erect first floor rear extension to form one self-contained flat (Class C3) with balcony to side, layout parking space and install vehicular access on to Tankerville Drive.
-The application was refused for the following reasons:
+- 2.1 Planning permission is sought to erect a two storey extension to the rear, to convert the extended structure to a dwelling, install balconies to side, alter elevations, and layout garden space with associated bin and bike stores. - 2.2 During the course of this application the description has been amended together with revised plans received substituting an initially proposed and undersized car park space with a new garden area to serve the dwelling. - 2.3 The proposed two storey extension would have a depth of some 8.5m, a width of some 5.3m and a height of some 7.6m-7.8m due to the varying site levels.
+The extension has been designed with a dual pitched roof and the design contains traditional elements.
+A first floor balcony serving the bedroom is proposed on the eastern elevation measuring some 3sqm.
+A Juliette balcony is proposed to the eastern elevation serving the bedroom at first floor and the lounge/diner to the ground floor.
+The rear garden amenity space is 12.6sqm. - 2.4 Cycle and refuse storage is provided to the rear/side accessed via the existing Tankerville Drive vehicle access serving the commercial properties fronting London Road. - 2.5 The proposed development would provide a 2 bedroom, 3 person unit set over two floors measuring 70sqm.
+The double bedroom is 14.6sqm sufficient for 2 persons and the single bedroom measures 9.2sqm. - 2.6 The application follows a previous approval of 19/00089/FUL to convert part of ground floor storage to rear (Class B8) and erect first floor rear extension to form a one single bedroom self-contained flat (Class C3) with balconies to the side, alterations to the elevations and laying out a parking space. - 2.7 There are a number of previous refusals as detailed in Section 3 of this report.
+Application reference 18/00903/FUL was to convert part of ground floor storage to rear (Class B8) and erect a first floor rear extension to form one self-contained flat (Class C3) with balcony to side, layout parking space and install vehicular access on to Tankerville Drive.
+The residential unit was set over two floors and contained two bedrooms with 4 bed spaces in total.
+The application was refused planning permission for the following reasons: - 1.
+"The proposed development by reason of its poor design, height, size, scale, bulk and poor relationship with the existing building would appear out of keeping and